 Ng EH, Tang OS, Ho PC.
 The significance of the number of antral follicles prior to stimulation in predicting ovarian responses in an IVF programme.
 Hum Reprod.
 2000 Sep;15(9):1937-42.

 Scheffer GJ, Broekmans FJ, Looman CW, Blankenstein M, Fauser BC, teJong FH, teVelde ER.
 The number of antral follicles in normal women with proven fertility is the best reflection of reproductive age.
 Hum Reprod.
 2003 Apr;18(4):700-6.

 Verdú V, Villafáñez VG, Lucas V. Estudios ultrasonográficos diagnósticos y de control de los ciclos en reproducción asistida.
 Sociedad Española de Fertilidad y Sociedad Española de Ginecología y Obstetricia (Ver)

 Vrontikis A, Chang PL, Kovacs P, Lindheim SR. Antral follice counts (AFC) predict ovarian response and pregnancy outcomes in oocyte donation cycles.
 J Assist Reprod Genet.
 2010 Jul;27(7):383-9.

-FAQs from users: 'Does the RFA establish the likelihood of IVF success?', 'Can I have an antral follicle count at any time?', 'Will I be able to get pregnant if I have a low antral follicle count?' and 'If I have a high antral follicle count will I develop ovarian hyperstimulation syndrome (OHSS)?'.
+FAQs from users: 'Does age also influence the antral follicle count?', 'Is AFC a good marker of ovarian reserve?', 'Does the RFA establish the likelihood of IVF success?', 'Can I have an antral follicle count at any time?', 'Will I be able to get pregnant if I have a low antral follicle count?' and 'If I have a high antral follicle count will I develop ovarian hyperstimulation syndrome (OHSS)?'.